samepili/MSBA/README.md

 # MSBA
-A repository of my projects done in the Business Analytics program at UT Austin.
+A repository of projects done in the Business Analytics program at UT Austin.